dcolli23/garmentnets_tracking/README.md

 # GarmentNets Tracking

 This is a fork of GarmentNets for the goal of extending GarmentNets' single prediction to tracking deformables.
+The code in this repository was written by Dylan Colli, Yating Lin, and Abhinav Kumar for the University of Michigan ROB 599, "DeepRob: Deep Learning for Robot Perception" course.

 Table of Contents
 - [GarmentNets Tracking](#garmentnets-tracking)